dalgibbard/seneye_mon/README.md

 seneye_mon
 ==========

-Python code for Monitoring the statistics from a Seneye (www.seneye.com) Aquarium Unit via the Seneye API.
+Perl code for Monitoring the statistics from a Seneye (www.seneye.com) Aquarium Unit via the Seneye API.

 The plan is to have code for: